machinexa2/machinexa2.github.io/writeups/_posts/2020-10-06-lfichallenge.markdown

 ```

 ### Developing client
 I had to write a client that interacts with API with those parameters filled with value.
-First, i found `get_second()` (a function to get current second) in stackoverflow answer.
-Then for url i used input prompt on while loop.
-This is what a successful response looks like, and it also returns image in base64 encoded form.
+First, i found `get_second()` (a function to get current second) in StackOverflow answer.
+Then for url, I used input prompt on while loop.
+This is what a successful response looks like, and it also returns an image in base64 encoded form.

 ![Response](/writeups/assets/images/lfichallenge_response.png)

-I used json module to parse the data then the content of image is dumped to file.
-Here's my source code [Exploit.py](https://gist.github.com/machinexa2/118a7983b407cca55a6a1801a10acb7c); Now, i tried different stuffs, ideas such as SSRF but it wasnt working.
+I used the JSON module to parse the data then the content of the image is dumped to file.
+Here's my source code [Exploit.py](https://gist.github.com/machinexa2/118a7983b407cca55a6a1801a10acb7c); Now, I tried different kinds of stuff, ideas such as SSRF but it wasn't working.
 I later realized it was using urllib3 to make requests which could never result in LFI but only SSRF.
-Also, SSRF was also not possible as it was not showing response and was probably blocked.
-Also, since the API wasnt vulnerable i looked for other endpoints etc but nothing seemed to work.
-Playing with it for some amount of time releaved something that i missed before.
+SSRF was also not possible as it was not showing response and was probably blocked.
+Also, since the API wasn't vulnerable I looked for other endpoints etc but nothing seemed to work.
+Playing with it for some amount of time revealed something that I missed before.

 ### Open Graph metadata
 It was parsing the `<meta>` tags and reflecting them.
-OG is short for Open Graph which allows web page to become a rich object in social graph.
-It had lot of tags and some tags that were being reflected were `og:description`, `og:type`, `og:image` and `og.url`.
-Also, description, type and url didnt have much effect on the server.
-However, image was again fetching resources and used urllib3.
-Trying for SSRF again failed me and wasnt solution of challenge so i moved on.
+OG is short for Open Graph which allows a web page to become a rich object in the social graph.
+It had a lot of tags and some tags that were being reflected were `og: description`, `og: type`, `og: image`, and `og.url`.
+Also, description, type, and url didn't have much effect on the server.
+However, the image was again fetching resources and used urllib3.
+Trying for SSRF again failed me and SSRF wasn't a solution to the challenge so I moved on.

-Looking at different perspective, i found the following details:
+Looking at a different perspective, I found the following details:
 * It fetches similar to this `^https://.*\.(jpg|svg|png)`
-* Serving other file with extensions fails HEAD test, parser checks by mimetype which can be bypassed
+* Serving another file with extensions fails a HEAD request, parser checks by mimetype which can be bypassed
-* Seriving `.jpg` file with jpg magic header, base64 encodes the returned image response
+* Serving `.jpg` file with jpg magic header, base64 encodes the returned image response

 ![Details](/writeups/assets/images/lfichallenge_details.png)

-I tried putting html, php and other code in jpeg mimetype file but it didnt work.
-I also tried using exif tags for code execution which didnt work too.
-I was quite lost at this moments and those weird hints from BugPoC made me more mad.
+I tried putting HTML, PHP, and other code in the jpeg mimetype file but it didn't work.
+I also tried using Exif tags for code execution which didn't work too.
+I was quite lost at these moments and those weird hints from BugPoC made me madder.

 ### Hitting the jackpot
 Since, HEAD request was used to verify whether its image or not, I coded in tornado to create a server.
 I set content-type and other headers of image, and issued redirection to /etc/passwd at second get request which should hopefully get us /etc/passwd.
 A small snippet shows how I coded it: